m-e-h/postcss-editor-styles/CONTRIBUTING.md

-# Contributing to PostCSS Scope To
+# Contributing to PostCSS Editor Styles

 You want to help?
 You rock!
 Now, take a moment to be sure your contributions make sense to everyone else.